by Mac Barnett

 by Gaia Cornwall

-This book took me back to MY childhood memories of jumping off the diving board, and is a sweet and inspiring story about facing your fears.
+A sweet and inspiring story about facing your fears.
 We can all relate to that moment right before taking a giant leap, whether literal or metaphorical.
-I love Jabari's determination and his dad's patience and encouragement - such a beautiful moment to capture.
+I love Jabari's determination and his dad's patience and encouragement.

 by Matt de la Peña

 This book beautifully depicts the many ways we experience the universal bond of love, and gave me goosebumps the first time I read it.
-With a lyrical text and powerful illustrations, this tender tale is a needed comfort that will resonate with readers of every age.
+With a lyrical text and powerful illustrations, this tender tale will resonate with readers of every age.

-Another incredible book by Matt de la Peña: Last Stop on Market Street, winner of the 2016 Newbery Medal.
+Also by Matt de la Peña: Last Stop on Market Street

 Wolfie the Bunny